Stay up to date with notifications from The Independent

 CCTV image of Logan MacPhail speaking to Holly Newton in Hexham town centre before he fatally stabbed her

-Ms Trussler believes her daughter was the victim of domestic abuse, although because of her age her death will not be recorded as a domestic homicide.
+Ms Trussler believes her daughter was the victim of domestic abuse, although because of her age, her death will not be recorded as a domestic homicide.

-She is raising money in Holly’s memory to buy trauma boxes to help save lives of people at risk of bleeding to death and also wants teenagers to learn more about identifying toxic relationships.
+She is raising money in Holly’s memory to buy trauma boxes to help save the lives of people at risk of bleeding to death and also wants teenagers to learn more about identifying toxic relationships.

 “Holly is missed beyond words and can never be described and never be forgotten,” she added.

-MacPhail, who met Holly when they both attended Army cadets, claimed he never planned to attack her but wanted to use the knife to kill himself.
+MacPhail, who met Holly when they both attended Army Cadets, claimed he never planned to attack her but wanted to use the knife to kill himself.

 The teen denied murder but admitted manslaughter, claiming he blacked out, but his story was rejected by the jury.
 He was convicted of murder as well as wounding with intent after a boy stepped in to try to stop the attack.

 The youth, who cannot be named due to his age, was stabbed four times by MacPhail.
-He told the court in his victim statement that he was struggling with his mental health found his GCSEs difficult following the attack.
+He told the court in his victim statement that he was struggling with his mental health and found his GCSEs difficult following the attack.

 He said: “I wouldn’t wish this on anyone.
 I cannot imagine what Holly’s family are going through.”